department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/prod-testing-troubleshooting.md

 # Troubleshooting for VA.gov Research Sessions in Prod

 **Problem: User cannot log in**
-* A good way to avoid this prior to the session is to ask the Perigean moderator to call participants prior to the session to verify that they are able to log in to the site.
+* A good way to avoid this is to ask the Perigean moderator to call participants prior to the session to verify that they are able to log in to the site.
 They are willing to do this if you request it.
 * Check that the email they’re trying to use matches the Perigean tracker if using ID.me.
 * Ask them to try other login options if they have any.
 ID.me is preferred if they have it since we can verify the email they're logging in with.